 My rating: 4 of 5 stars

-Summer approaches, and a long holiday at the coast, away from Paris, is promised to Cecile and her father.
-Her father, Raymond, also takes on the holiday his latest lover, Elsa.
+During the summer, a long holiday is taken at the coast.
+Cecile’s father, Raymond, brings with him his latest lover, Elsa.
 Elsa has simple desires, and Cecile gets on with her.

 However, Anne has designs of her own — on Cecile’s father.
 And although Cecile likes Anne, sometimes even admires her intelligence and style, she knows that if Anne were to marry Raymond, the world she has come to know — of fun and indolence and frivolity– will also end.
 Cecile must, therefore, ensure her father and Anne do not form a lasting relationship.